DagCodes/The-Social-Planet/README.md

 ### Simulated dataset
 The R file provided in /code/Generate_Dataset/ will generate an artificial dataset of nodes as specified by the three parameters at the top of the file.
 Run this file however you wish, but we used R Studio Code.
 Tweaking these can provide for a more real visualization.
 To use a generated dataset, copy the "accounts.csv" and "edges.csv" files to /datasets and run the visualization.
 ### Scraping
 Scraping was never completed and does not work properly.
 It was abandoned due to the time it takes to scrape and some unresolved issues.
 If you'd like to try, it requires Pandas, Geopy, Numpy and Selenium.
 You also need to place Chrome Driver(https://chromedriver.chromium.org) executable in the same location as the python scripts.
+You'll also need account credentials to use to scrape with.

 ## Dependency Licenses
 Processing(https://processing.org/) - GPL v2